khred/IDSM-Tutorial-Group-5/ISDM Project.md

 			<td width="481">
 		          <p>
                     - Colleagues complain that they need to answer too many calls a day <br />
-                    - The boss said to be supreme for every customer <br />
+                    - The boss said to be attentive to for every customer and cater for their needs <br />
-                    - Friends say I'm listening to the phone all day <br />
+                    - Friends say I'm on the phone all day <br />
                 </p>
 			</td>
 		</tr>